Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Immediately after graduating from high school, Ms. Ortiz attended her dream college, the University of California, Los Angeles (UCLA).
 One of her greatest accomplishments at UCLA was establishing a chapter of Hermanas Unidas, which focuses on retention of Latinas at the university in order to ensure graduation.
 Being a founding mother of Hermanas Unidas allowed Graciela to learn outstanding leadership skills that have proved useful throughout her career.
 Upon graduating from UCLA, she decided to pursue a Master’s degree in Social Work (MSW), which she earned from California State University, Long Beach in 2006.

 As a Council Member, Graciela strives to build teams and coalitions to make Huntington Park a stronger community; provide residents with an improved quality of life; and make certain every generation has a voice in their City.

-When she is not working or serving on Council, Mayor Ortiz enjoys playing co-ed softball with the Huntington Park Rec League, seeing movies, attending Dodger games, and spending time with family and friends.
+When she is not working or serving on the Council, She enjoys playing co-ed softball with the Huntington Park Rec League, seeing movies, attending Dodger games, and spending time with family and friends.